hahnec/plenopticam/README.rst

 -----------

 *PlenoptiCam* is an open-source software (macOS_, Win_ or Linux_) for scientific light field computation with cross-platform compatibility, few dependencies and a lean graphical user interface.
 Raw exposures from a plenoptic camera require four-dimensional image alignment in order to be decoded as a light field.
-Provided software addresses this by its ability to extract depth by means of sub-aperture images or synthetically focused photographs.
+Provided software addresses this by its ability to calibrate an image taken by a plenoptic camera and extract sub-aperture images or synthetically focused photographs.
 This application is meant for researchers, developers, beginners and other fiddlers who like to experiment with light field technology.
 Its scope comprises custom-types of plenoptic cameras and is thus not limited to Lytro's image data.

 |release| |license| |code| |repo| |downloads|